Liberal Arts at Lakeland

 “You’ve got a group of faculty members here who are truly committed to students’ success.
 At Lakeland, you get faculty who really, deeply care about the students.
 We spend a lot of time thinking about how we can help our students become the great leaders and thinkers we know they can be.”

--Joshua Kutney, instructor of general studies
+- Joshua Kutney, instructor of interdisciplinary studies

 “We set up tutors for our courses, and there is incredible student access to our faculty, which you wouldn’t find at a large-scale research university.
 At those, you may have office hours for faculty members that are one hour a week, two hours a week.
 Our faculty members are available.”

--Paul Pickhardt, natural sciences division chair
+- Paul Pickhardt, natural sciences division chair

 “We take great pride in the personal attention we give our students.
 We don’t just know them as students; we know them as people.
 We know what they want to do with their lives and why.
 What’s special for students here is that ability to interact with their faculty members on a personal level.
 We want that personal interaction with students.
 If we didn’t, we wouldn’t be here.
 The students are our lives.”

--Greg Smith, associate professor of biology
+- Greg Smith, associate professor of biology

 “This is an amazing place in part because of the relationships students enjoy with faculty here.
 By the time students leave, they are pretty much lifelong friends with the faculty.”